George Beresford (bishop)

 A member of the Beresford family headed by the Marquess of Waterford, Beresford was the son of the Hon.
 John Beresford, younger son of Marcus Beresford, 1st Earl of Tyrone.
 Marcus Beresford and John Claudius Beresford were his brothers.

 Beresford was Dean of Kilmore from 1797 to 1801, Bishop of Clonfert and Kilmacduagh between 1801 and 1802 and Bishop of Kilmore between 1802 and 1839.
 The latter year the Kilmore and Ardagh sees were united, and Beresford served as Bishop for the new see until his death two years later.

 Beresford married Frances, daughter of Gervase Parker Bushe, daughter of Gervase Parker Bushe and Mary Grattan (sister of Henry Grattan), in 1794.
-They had several children, including Marcus Beresford, Archbishop of Armagh.
+They had several children, including John de la Poer Beresford, Colonial Secretary of St Vincent,West Indies, for 31 years, who married Harriet Eliza, daughter of Hon.
+William Wylly, Chief Justice of St Vincent, 06/05/1822.
+Died 16/09/1856 aged 61 at Shirley, Southampton.
+He is listed as receiving £148 as compensation for 6 slaves during abolition.
+Marcus Beresford, Archbishop of Armagh.
 Beresford died in October 1841, aged 76.
 His wife survived him by two years and died in May 1843.
 His daughter Charlotte married into the Lumley family and was the mother of the ninth earl of Scarbrough.